Back to All Events

 ACFF Selected Shorts

-• Barns of Rose Hill 95 Chalmers Court Berryville, VA, 22611 United States (map)
+• Barns of Rose Hill 95 Chalmers Court Berryville, VA (map)

 About the Films:

 Content Warning: These films are not rated.
-Some language and content may be inappropriate for children.
+Some content may be inappropriate for children.

 About ACFF: The American Conservation Film Festival was created by a group of volunteers who shared both a devotion to film arts and a commitment to conservation.
 They also shared the belief that attitudes about the environment are shaped by our experiences in it and that people and their cultures are an essential part of Earth’s biosphere.
 From the outset, ACFF struck a chord with local film goers and tourists, now attracting more than 300 quality submissions each year, selecting just around 10% through a comprehensive and thoughtful jury process.
 Jury members include educators, film buffs, scientists, conservationists, and filmmakers.
 Visit conservationfilmfest.org for more information about the ACFF.

-Ticket Price: All tickets are general admission. $10 in advance until 3:00 PM on the day of the screening. $13 at the door.
+Ticket Price: All tickets are general admission: $10 in advance until 3:00 PM on the day of the program or $13 at the door.
 Children 12 years and below are free when accompanied by an adult.

 Ticket Information: Reserve tickets in advance online or by calling the Barns of Rose Hill Box Office at 540-955-2004 (hours).
 When our Box Office is closed, please leave a message.
 All ticket sales are final; no exceptions or exchanges.